guangying94/LatencyApp/Web Server/README.md

 ### Setup (Development machine)
 The solution is compiled and dockerized.
 Setup detail is similar to App Server.
 The development is in Windows environment, and uses Linux container in Docker.

-The following docker command is to compile and push container images to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).
+The following docker command in Command Prompt is to compile and push container images to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

 ```cmd
 cd <folder location>